FROM SWIPE TO TAP: DESIGNING A DIGITAL METROCARD

 The goal is to replace the current system with a modern solution that eliminates the need for physical cards.
 Riders should be able to purchase and use their fares digitally, so they no longer waste time or have to touch unhygienic machines.

-From a business perspective, the objective is to save the city money by removing the need for Metrocard vending machines and physical card production.
+From a business perspective, the objective is to save the city money by removing the need for MetroCard vending machines and physical card production.
 A fully digital system would streamline operations and reduce long-term costs.

 The target users include both daily subway riders and out-of-town visitors.
 The system must be easy and quick for both groups to understand and use.
 To achieve this, the solution should be available on both iOS and Android platforms, ensuring accessibility and convenience for all users.